RaykKretzschmar/LyricGenrePrediction/README.md

 ```
 pip install -r requirements.txt
 ```
+If you want to use a GPU for training you have to use the "PyTorch install for CUDA" command to install the necessary libraries.

 3. You'll need an API-Key from [Genius.com](https://docs.genius.com/) to download the lyrics.
 You can get one by signing up on their website.
 The API-Key should be stored in a file called `.env` in the root directory of the project like this:
 ```env